ames-market/AMES-V5.0/README.rst

 * Agent-based computational platform designed for federation with other domain simulators, thus permitting the study of larger systems such as integrated transmission and distribution systems.

-* Implementation in Python with CPLEX as the default solver, with an option to use any user-specified solver that is supported by Pyomo (Python-based open-source optimization modeling language).
+* Implementation in Java/Python with CPLEX as the default solver, with an option to use any user-specified solver that is supported by Pyomo (Python-based open-source optimization modeling language).

 See documentation_ and publications_ for more information.